Sign Up

 Honorary Curator in Entomology and University Research Professor Emeritus, Harvard University

-E.O.
-Wilson is generally recognized as one of the several leading biologists in the world.
+In his lifetime, E.O.
+Wilson was recognized as one of the leading biologists in the world.
 He is acknowledged as the creator of two scientific disciplines (island biogeography and sociobiology), three unifying concepts for science and the humanities jointly (biophilia, biodiversity studies, and consilience), and one major technological advance in the study of global biodiversity (the Encyclopedia of Life).

 Among more than a hundred awards he has received worldwide are the U. S. National Medal of Science, the Crafoord Prize of the Royal Swedish Academy of Sciences (considered the equivalent of the Nobel Prize, for ecology), and the International Prize of Biology of Japan